Probing Hilbert space fragmentation and the block inverse participation ratio

 \subsection{Level statistics}

-Fig.~\ref{fig:3-panel}(b) shows the level spacing parameter $\bar{r}$ as a function of $V_1$ and $V_2$.
+Figure~\ref{fig:3-panel}(b) shows the level-spacing parameter $\bar{r}$ as a function of $V_1$ and $V_2$.
 We find that there exists a thermal island at intermediate values of $V_1$ and $V_2$ that is consistent with the island of low $\mathrm{IPR}_\mathrm{block}$ found in Fig.~\ref{fig:3-panel}(a).
-However, moving away from half-filling results in conventional GOE statistics within the thermal region and a better match to contour found in the other probes (see Appendix \ref{App:MorePlots}).
+Since the data is obtained for $L=20$, $N=9$, we see conventional GOE statistics within the thermal region, as opposed to the generalized $\mathrm{GOE}_{m=2}$ observed at half-filling (see Appendix \ref{App:MorePlots}).
 We also find that the level statistics follow GOE along the diagonal $V_1=V_2$, indicating that in this case the local constraints are sufficiently weak and do not lead to a fragmented block structure.
-However, there is an additional non-thermal region at small values of $V_2$ that is not captured by the block IPR.
-This is due to proximity to the exactly integrable case $V_2=0$ and shows that $\mathrm{IPR}_\mathrm{block}$ captures non-ergodicity caused by fragmentation specifically.
+However, there is an additional nonthermal region at small values of $V_2$ that is not captured by the block IPR.
+This is due to proximity to the exactly integrable case $V_2=0$ and shows that $\mathrm{IPR}_\mathrm{block}$ captures nonergodicity caused by fragmentation specifically.